MHV amplitudes and BCFW recursion for Yang-Mills theory in the de Sitter static patch: Geometry and kinematics

 where we rescaled the integration variable as $U\equiv \frac{1}{2}\langle\tilde\mu\mu\rangle u$.
-This reduces the factor of energy $\langle\tilde\mu\mu\rangle$ -- a non-Lorentz-invariant vestige of the 3d formalism -- to a Lorentz-invariant sign.
+We see that the dependence on energy $\langle\tilde\mu\mu\rangle$ -- a non-Lorentz-invariant vestige of the 3d formalism -- has been reduced to a Lorentz-invariant sign.
 Let's now evaluate the integral by considering it in the complex $U$ plane.
 At $U\rightarrow\infty$, the integration contour can be closed from above.
 We must also deform the contour around the essential singularity at $U=0$.
 The deformation that leads to a well-defined answer is the one for which $\Im(\langle\mu K\tilde\mu]/U)$ is negative.
 Thus, for $\langle\mu K\tilde\mu]<0$, we must bypass $U=0$ from below.
-The contour is then equivalent to a circle around $U=0$, and the integral evaluates to the Bessel function of the first kind $J_0$:
+The contour is then equivalent to a circle around $U=0$, and the integral evaluates to the Bessel function of the first kind $J_2$:

-where we performed the integral along the circle $U=\sqrt{-\langle\mu K\tilde\mu]/2}\,e^{i\phi}$.
-The result \eqref{eq:J0} mirrors that found in \cite{Albrychiewicz:2020ruh} for an on-shell spin-0 field.
+The result \eqref{eq:J2} is reminiscent of the one found in \cite{Albrychiewicz:2020ruh} for an on-shell spin-0 field.
 We now turn to the case $\langle\mu K\tilde\mu]>0$.
 Here, we must bypass $U=0$ from above, resulting in a closed contour with no singularities inside, so the integral vanishes.
 This makes sense, since $\langle\mu K\tilde\mu]>0$ implies that $K^{\alpha\dot\alpha}$ (a 4-momentum in our flat frame adapted to the past horizon) and $\mu^\alpha\tilde\mu^{\dot\alpha}$ (a 4-momentum in a different flat frame, adapted to the future horizon) have energies of opposite sign with respect to the lightlike coordinate $u$.

 Reinstating the polarization factors, we obtain the final data on the future horizon in terms of the non-linear bulk field as:

 or, in terms of the field strength:

 Plugging in the field's perturbative expansion \eqref{eq:A_expansion} or \eqref{eq:F_right_expansion}-\eqref{eq:F_left_expansion}, the $d^4K$ integral goes away, because the momentum $K^\mu$ in \eqref{eq:A_expansion},\eqref{eq:F_right_expansion}-\eqref{eq:F_left_expansion} is always just a sum \eqref{eq:K_sum} of initial momenta $k^\mu$.
 Thus, our expression for $c^\pm_{\text{out}}$ as functionals of $c^\pm_{\text{in}}$ finally takes the form: